-Compensation is known as “damages”.
-Damages include both “general damages” which are to compensate you for pain, suffering and loss of amenity (for example, not being able to take part in hobbies and loss of enjoyment of certain activities) caused by the negligence, and “special damages” which are to compensate you for specific out of pocket expenses or future losses.
-Examples include loss of earnings, travel expenses, medical costs, the costs of equipment needed for living with disabilities, increased accommodation costs, and costs for care and assistance.
+Compensation, also known as ‘damages’ includes both ‘general damages’ which are to compensate you for pain, suffering and impact on quality of life (for example, not being able to take part in activities and loss of enjoyment) caused by the negligence, and 'special damages’ which are to compensate you for specific financial costs or future losses.
+Examples include loss of earnings, extra medical costs, the costs of equipment needed for living with disabilities, increased accommodation costs, travel expenses, and costs for care and assistance.

 Your specialist solicitor will assemble a team of experts to help understand the injury and the level of compensation that should be awarded.
 Experts may include surgeons, neuropsychologists, nursing care experts, educational experts, occupational therapists, speech and language therapists, prosthetists, physiotherapists, and accountants.

-In cases where someone has died, the estate will be able to claim damages for the pain and suffering and loss of amenity prior to death.
-Certain expenses, including funeral costs, can be claimed back and a bereavement award, fixed by statute, is payable to relatives in certain categories.
-Dependants of the deceased may also be able to claim in respect of that dependency.
+In cases where someone has died, the family will be able to claim damages for pain and suffering and loss of amenity prior to death and certain expenses, including funeral costs, can be claimed back.
+A fixed bereavement award is available to the surviving spouse of the person who died or to parents of a child who died before reaching the age of majority (18 in England, Wales and Northern Ireland, 16 in Scotland).
+Dependants of the deceased may also be able to claim in respect of loss of dependency.